Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 The cloud offers enormous opportunities, but it also poses risks to data protection.
 The General Data Protection Regulation (GDPR) therefore requires a Data Protection Impact Assessment (DPIA) when there is a high risk to the rights and freedoms of natural persons.
 For the public sector, which works with sensitive citizen data, this is almost always the case for cloud projects.

-A DPIA is not an obstacle; it is a tool for risk minimization.
+A DPIA is not an obstacle; it is a tool for risk minimisation.
 It forces a systematic engagement with data protection and creates legal certainty for your cloud project.
 A missing DPIA can lead to significant fines and the halting of the project.

 When Exactly is a DPIA Required?